Super Bowl Odds And Betting Guide

 The odds board will have lines for each of the NFL’s 32 teams.
 There will be some clear-cut favorites up top, long shots way down at the bottom, and everyone else in the middle.
 For bettors, the goal is to find the teams they are interested in betting on at the best possible price.

 As time moves along, fortunes for each team will rise and fall.
 The same thing happens in the futures market.
 Teams who see lots of betting action could see their odds shorten, while the less popular clubs may become even longer shots.

-Here’s what the odds for five top favorites could look like before the season gets underway:
+According to DraftKings, here’s what the odds for five top favorites could look like before the 2023-24 season gets underway:

 Once the season gets underway, perspectives may change on the overall outlook for NFL teams.
 That could lead to the top of the Super Bowl futures market looking something like this:

 A futures wager requires a long-term view, as tickets can’t be cashed until the big game is over.
 The market is also a great way to get a read on an upcoming season, at least as far as the oddsmakers and betting public see it playing out.

 After NFL Super Bowl betting odds are released to the public, the numbers won’t stand still until kickoff.
 Once bets start coming in, sportsbooks will watch which way the money is flowing.
 If a lot goes on one side, then the operator has a liability on its hands.

 If the public money is right, then the book is on the hook for a big loss.
 Since sportsbooks are for-profit entities, they’d rather not have that happen.
 As a result, they may start shifting the numbers in a bid to even out the action.